Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Experiments

 \subsection{Manifold-consistent interpolation of vector fields}

 We expected that RVGP fitted to sparse vector samples over an unknown manifold would leverage the global regularity of the vector field to provide accurate out-of-sample predictions.
-Thus, we conducted two experiments on the Stanford Bunny and toroidal surface mesh to test the RVGP's ability to super-resolve sparse samples and inpaint missing regions containing singularities on diverse manifold topologies.
-In both experiments, we first generated a ground truth vector signal.
-Next, we drew $n$ evenly sampled anchor points $\{(\vx_i\})$ using the furthest point sampling algorithm \citep{Qi2017}, which has a parameter $\alpha$ quantifying the average pairwise distance of points relative to the manifold diameter.
-We then sampled corresponding vectors $\{\vv_i\}$ from a uniform distribution on the sphere $S^3$, projected them onto their respective tangent spaces $\hat{\vv}_i = \sT_i^T\vv_i$ and used the vector heat method \citep{Sharp2019} to find the smoothest vector field.
-Specifically, concatenating signals as $\hat{\vv} = \mathbin\Vert_{i=0}^n\hat{\vv}_i\in\R^{nd\times 1}$ the vector heat method obtains $\hat{\vv}(\tau)=\hat{\vv}(\tau)/u(\tau)$, where $\hat{\vv}(\tau)$ is the solution of the vector heat equation $\hat{\vv}(\tau) = \hat{\vv} \exp{\left(- \mL_c\tau\right)}$ and $u(\tau)$ is the solution of the scalar heat equation $u(\tau) = |\hat{\vv}| \exp{\left(- \mL\tau\right)}$.
-To obtain a smooth field, we ran the process until diffusion time $\tau=100$.
+Thus, we conducted two experiments on the Stanford bunny and toroidal surface mesh to test the RVGP's ability to super-resolve sparse samples and inpaint missing regions containing singularities on diverse manifold topologies.
+Given $n$ uniformly sampled anchor points $\{\vx_i\}$ on the surface mesh, we generated a smooth ground truth vector signal over these points by sampling vectors $\{\vv_i\}$ from a uniform distribution on the sphere $S^2$, projecting them onto their respective tangent spaces $\hat{\vv}_i = \sT_i^T\vv_i$ and using the vector heat method \citep{Sharp2019} to find the smoothest vector field.
+Specifically, concatenating signals as $\hat{\vv} = \mathbin\Vert_{i=0}^n\hat{\vv}_i\in\R^{nm\times 1}$ the vector heat method obtains $\hat{\vv}\mapsto\hat{\vv}(\tau)/u(\tau)$, where $\hat{\vv}(\tau) = \hat{\vv} \exp{\left(- \mL_c\tau\right)}$ is the solution of the vector heat equation and $u(\tau) = |\hat{\vv}| \exp{\left(- \mL\tau\right)}$ is the solution of the scalar heat equation.
+We ran the process until diffusion time $\tau=100$.
 On surfaces of genus $0$ this process will lead to at least one singularity.